virtualidentityag/spring-boot-boilerplate/README.md

 ## Create new project
 1. To create a new project, create a new github repository and select this project as repository template.
+2. Create initial git tag "0.0.1"
-2. Import the project in your favourite IDE.
+3. Import the project in your favourite IDE.
-3. Go to folder `/scripts/init-script` and run:
+4. Go to folder `/scripts/init-script` and run:
     <pre><code>npm install
    npm start</code></pre>
-4. Delete folder `/scripts/init-script`
+5. Delete folder `/scripts/init-script`
-7. (Optional) Adapt the CI/CD workflow under[.github/workflows/onPush.yml](.github/workflows/onPush.yml) to your needs (e. g. turn on docker push to registry).
+6. (Optional) Adapt the CI/CD workflow under[.github/workflows/onPush.yml](.github/workflows/onPush.yml) to your needs (e. g. turn on docker push to registry).

 ## Quick Start

 Before you build and run the app make sure that following prerequisites are met:

-1. JDK 14 is installed.
+1. JDK 15 is installed.
 2. Gradle (>= 6.6.1) is installed

 You can compile and run the application locally with